ukushu/TOASTack/ReadMe.md

 3) Place your design in the "Toast_Designs" directory as a separate file
 4) Submit a Pull Request — share your toast template with the community! :)

+OR

+You can improve existed designs :) Feel free to do this as you want :)

 PS: If you need support of watchOS/ VisionOS - feel free to make Pull Request with edit of "Package.swift" after testing on real device.